tunnels-is/tunnels/README.md

 These are the real MVPs:

     - n00bady: creator of bluam
-    - 0xMALVEE: for being the first contributor
+    - 0xMALVEE: for major contributiosn to the front-end
     - keyb1nd_'s twitch chat for the backseat debugging and support!
+    - comahacks for security reviews

 [forks-shield]: https://img.shields.io/github/forks/tunnels-is/tunnels?style=for-the-badge&logo=github
 [forks-url]: https://github.com/tunnels-is/tunnels/network/members